Runtime Execution Modes

 Important

-Required configuration for AOT, Mixed Mode or static linking on Linux
+Required configuration for Mixed AOT Mode or static linking on Linux

 The easiest is to build using the environment provided by the unoplatform/wasm-build docker image.